Justin Turner Preview, Player Props: Red Sox vs. Rays

-Justin Turner -- .184 average over his past 10 games -- will be in action for the Boston Red Sox versus the Tampa Bay Rays, with Zach Eflin on the hill, on September 26 at 7:10 PM ET.
+On Wednesday, Justin Turner (.225 slugging percentage in past 10 games, with no home runs) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 6:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the White Sox.
+He had a one-hit performance in his previous game (1-for-5) against the Rays.

 Sportsbook Promo Codes